Erebuni District: Overview

 Erebuni is a highly industrialized district within Yerevan with many large factories.
 However, the district is mainly home to low-income residents of Yerevan.

 Recently, many abandoned parks were replenished to become a favourite destination of the residents of the city, such as the Lyon Park and its artificial Vardavar lake, the Liberators' park, etc. The central cemetery of Yerevan as well as the Military cemetery are also located in the Erebuni District.

 The district is served by the Sasuntsi Davit metro station, while the Yerevan Railway Station is located on Sasuntsi Davit Square of the district.
-Erebuni is also home to the central prison of Yerevan known as the Erebuni Criminal-Executive Institution.
+Erebuni is also home to the central prison of Yerevan, Erebuni Penitentiary Institution.

 The Erebuni State Reserve formed in 1981, is located around 8 km southeast of the Yerevan city centre, within the Erebuni District.
 At a height between 1300 and 1450 meters above sea level, the reserve occupies an area of 120 hectares, mainly consisted of semi-deserted mountains-steppe.

 As of 2016, the population of the district is around 126,500.